Bluffview, Dallas: Geography

 Bluffview is so named for its relatively hilly topography—it lies along cliffs overlooking Bachman Branch and its tributaries.
 Some of the cliffs the neighborhood is built on rise 50 feet (15 m) over the water below.
+The neighborhood is also known for its plentiful tree coverage and canopied streets.

 History

 The neighborhood was originally developed as Bluff View Estates by developer J.P.
 Stephenson.
 In 1924, he bought a 215 acres (0.9 km^{2}) dairy farm along Bachman Branch and developed the land into 1 acre (4,046.9 m^{2}) lots.
 The area was annexed by Dallas in March 1943.

 Map of Old Preston Hollow, showing a portion of Bluffview (lower left corner) within the town.

 A portion of Bluffview in the northeast corner was originally planned to be within the boundaries of the town (now neighborhood) of Preston Hollow.
 While Bluffview was annexed by Dallas in March 1943, it was not until 1945 that Preston Hollow was annexed.

 Demographics

 Bluffview is included in a census tract that also includes the Shorecrest and Cochran's Chapel neighborhoods.